 Complaints should be addressed in writing to:

-The Acting Deputy Practice Manager, Ms. Charleen Mullins, Tooting South Medical Centre, 22 Otterburn Street, London, SW17 9HQ.
+The Deputy Practice Manager, Ms. Charleen Mullins, Tooting South Medical Centre, 22 Otterburn Street, London, SW17 9HQ.

 It would be helpful you are as specific as possible about your complaint.